-None of us know the outcome of the hand but we want to win the pot.
+None of us knows the outcome of the hand but we want to win the pot.

 Some folk are happy living a quiet life without any risk.

-Their favorite game is solitaire where they only deal with themselves.
+Their favourite game is solitaire where they only deal with themselves.

-The majority of us are prepared to take life as it comes and deal with what life hands out.
+The majority of us are prepared to take life as it comes and deal with what it hands out.

-You know someone that has a whole deck of excuses.
-You may find them at your place of work or private life or family.
+I’m sure you know someone that has a whole deck of excuses.
+You may find them at your place of work or private life.
 They always have some card they play to justify their shortcomings.